olizzh0105/review-data-source-analysis/assessment.md

 Its structured review attributes can support automated collection, cleaning, storage, and sentiment analysis.

-For general public applications, recurring collection feasibility still needs to be validated through practical testing.
+For general public applications, initial testing showed relatively consistent page accessibility, but individual review blocks were not successfully extracted using the lightweight HTML approach tested in this assessment.

+This suggests that Apple App Store remains a feasible candidate, but additional technical work may be required before it can support a simple recurring public-web collection workflow.

-**Assessment: Medium to High**
+**Assessment: Medium**

 ---